Handwriting Cards 4 sets Pirate Letters

 © Pure Joy Teaching

 Starting the r letter set is what the pirates do.
-This is the best letter to set kids up for the correct starting and stopping pencil strokes that they will need for good writing habits.
-This letter needs to start at the top.
-It has the same common pattern as the often tricky letter b. (r, h, b, they all go the same way)
+This is the best letter to start with, it sets kids up for the correct starting and stopping pencil strokes.
+It helps create good writing habits.
+This letter needs to start at the top, not the bottom.
+It has the same shape and pattern as the often tricky letter b. (r, h, b, they all go the same way)

 Follow this link to my shop on Teachers Pay Teachers